The League of Women Voters:

 Voter Service and Citizen Education

-As an organization the League of Women Voters does not support or oppose candidates for public office at any level of government.
+As an organization the League of Women Voters does not support or oppose candidates for public office at any level of government, nor does it support or oppose political parties.

 Action and Advocacy